 Opportunities and Best Practices for Community-based Land Use Planning in the Upper Columbia

 Learn more about best practices and criteria for readiness to participate in land use planning processes in B.C.
-Researchers Lauren Rethoret and Moe Nadeau of Selkirk Innovates will share more details on the case studies reviewed and lessons from government officials and practitioners advancing this work.
+Watch this workshop, given January 18, 2022 by researchers Lauren Rethoret and Moe Nadeau of Selkirk Innovates.
+They share more details on the case studies reviewed and lessons from government officials and practitioners advancing this work.

 Additional resources and readings